Part Two – Growing from our Roots with Tāḍāsana

 Equally students come because at some intrinsic level the soul is asking increasingly searching questions for which the external fabrics and roles of our lives have, at this point, no satisfactory answers.

 This means that the group Yoga teacher in the West today faces a much more complex situation than in the more traditional Indian setting of times past.
-Here the student did not bring a complex agenda merely an interest or expectation that you “did” the āsana practice because it was there and/or the teacher said “do this posture“.
+Here the student did not bring a complex, often worldly based and personalised needs agenda, merely an interest or expectation that you “did” the āsana practice because it was there and/or the teacher said “do this posture or technique“.

-All in all a far cry for many of us unable to match the traditional criteria as well as being unable to devote many hours to āsana (or āsana alone) given our multitasking lives with family, work and social commitments.
+All in all already a different starting point, or even goal for many of us, as well as being unable to devote many hours to āsana (or āsana alone) given our multitasking lives with family, work and social (media) commitments.

 As students can under reach or over reach according to their inherent tendencies the teacher often needs to be involved in balancing the expectations of the student between goals and potentials.
-This is why the Yoga I was taught could be described as both a healing and a learning process that evolves from an enquiry into our limitations towards one that extends our potentials.
+This is why the Yoga I was taught could be described as both a support and a learning process that evolves from an inquiry into our limitations towards one that extends our potentials.

 This means that āsana practice begins with the basics and intensifies gradually in both breadth and depth according to the students‘ responses to what they have learnt.

-Within personal lessons this is easier to evaluate and develop as the focus is on home practice rather than during the lesson.
-In a group class this is not so easy because of the number of students and less expectation around home practice being part of the process.
+Within personal lessons this is easier to evaluate and develop as the focus is on home practice rather than what happens during the lesson.
+In a group class this is not so easy because of the number and range of students and mixed expectations and realities around home practice being part of the process.

 Today’s group class students may also be similar in attitude to the person going to the health studio three or four times a week, attending several group classes, even mixing different styles for variety or to experience complementary qualities of Yoga practice.

 This may be fine for the student but can be a Yogic headache for the teacher when faced with such complexities.
-This is further bound together by the common denominator of the student‘s priorities being set as say Tuesday’s at 6.30pm.
+This is further bound together by the common denominator of the student‘s priorities being set as say Tuesday’s at 6.30pm or in todays ‘on the way to or from world’ even 6.30am.

 How to offer a multipurpose group practice with both breadth and depth whilst remaining linked to the goals of Yoga remains a challenge for us all as Yoga teachers today.